piermafrost/GEOCLIM5_sulf/README.md

   name of the output files and which variables to output (under which name).
 * 'config/cond_p20.dat':
-  States the physical and numerical parameters: solver time steps, output writing frequency, duration of run, when to generate restarts, biodiversity parameters, acceleration parameters, and volcanic degassing (CO2, SO4, Trapp setting...)
+  States the physical and numerical parameters: solver time steps, output writing frequency, duration of run, when to generate restarts, acceleration parameters, and volcanic degassing (CO2, SO4, Trapp setting...)
 * You can specify in config/IO_CONDITIONS to read the climatic inputs from GCM output files.
 In that case, the names of those files and their variables must be provided in 'config/GCM_input_conditions'.